sergiofgonzalez/docker-book/03-sample-containers/e06-express+redis-stack/redis-ubuntu/README.md

 ## Run Instructions
 First, make sure that you're on the container working dir (that is, you should be in the same directory where the `Dockerfile` is defined).
 Otherwise, you will need to adapt the paths of the mapped volumes.
-Then, check that the `app` network is available by using `docket network inspect app`.
+Then, check that the `app` network is available by using `docker network inspect app`.

 ```bash
 $ sudo docker run -d --network=app --name redis-db sergiofgonzalez/redis-ubuntu